 Mark Stoll studies environmental history and the history of religion.
 He is an avid hiker and backpacker, a traveler, a fan of rock and classical music, a student of languages, and a professor of history at Texas Tech University.
-He is fascinated with the ways that religion and culture subtly shape our attitudes and politics.
+He is currently writing an environmental history of capitalism.
 Stoll has degrees from Rice University and the University of Texas at Austin.
 Between degrees, he lived in San Francisco and traveled a year in India and Sri Lanka.

 John Knox, Richard Mather, William Wordsworth, John Muir, and John Lennon